yuliang419/Astronet-Vetting/README.md

 ## Citation

+A paper that summarizes this code is available [here](https://arxiv.org/abs/1904.02726).
+The paper has been submitted to AJ and is currently under review.
+Please cite it if you make use of this code:

+Yu, L. et al. (2019).
+Identifying Exoplanets with Deep Learning III: Automated Triage and Vetting of TESS Candidates. arXiv:1904.02726

-I'm working on a paper that summarizes this code, which will also be a chapter of my thesis.
-For now, please cite the original Shallue & Vanderburg paper:
+See also the original Shallue & Vanderburg paper:

 Shallue, C. J., & Vanderburg, A. (2018).
 Identifying Exoplanets with Deep
 Learning: A Five-planet Resonant Chain around Kepler-80 and an Eighth Planet